 Shayla Reed developed a love for the art of advocacy at a very young age.
 She was introduced to Lincoln Douglas Debate in ninth grade and became a championship debater in high school and college.
 She attended Creighton University and graduated with degrees in Political Science and Philosophy.
 In college, she competed in the World Debating Championships in Australia and England.

-After college, Shayla was selected be one a member of the United States Debate Team.
-She competed in tournaments throughout England.
-Scotland and Wales and competed against world class debaters such as the Oxford Debating Society.
+After college, Shayla was selected be a member of the United States Debate Team.
+She competed in tournaments throughout England, Scotland, and Wales and competed against world class debaters such as the Oxford Debating Society.

 After law school, Shayla was hired as an associate for a prestigious insurance defense law firm.
 During her first three years, she tried fourteen jury trials as a defense attorney in motor vehicle collision cases.
 Defense attorneys represent the person in the lawsuit who negligently caused the collision; not the injured victim.

 During these three years, Shayla gained a great deal of jury trial experience.
 She also gained invaluable insight into how insurance companies value cases and the tactics they use to reduce and deny claims.
 Although she won all her jury trials, she found herself feeling sorry for the injured victims.
 The better she did her job, the less the injured victim would be compensated.
 Shayla will never forget her last jury trial as a defense attorney.
 She defended a driver who struck a 40-year-old hospice nurse while the nurse was riding her bike.
 The injury left the nurse with permanent damage to her back.
 Shayla worked hard to represent her client and keep the verdict as low as possible.
 She was successful and the jury awarded the nurse less than five thousand dollars for her permanent injuries.